Lattice Lattice

 Can my conversations be subpoenaed?

-There is no Lattice company server holding your messages.
-If a court served us a subpoena tomorrow, the only honest response is "we have nothing to hand over because there is nothing to hand over."
-Your messages live on your phone and on the people you sent them to.
+There's no Lattice company server holding your messages.
+If a court served me a subpoena tomorrow, the only answer I could give is that there's nothing to hand over.
+Your messages live on your phone and on the phones of the people you wrote to.
 Subpoena them.

 The app keeps working.
-The protocol is documented in public RFCs.
-The source code is public.
-Anyone can fork it, anyone can compile it, anyone can keep maintaining it.
-Your contacts and your identity are on your phone — losing the company doesn't lose your data.
+The protocol is laid out in the white papers and specifications.
+The source opens under MPL 2.0 at v1.0, after which anyone can fork it, compile it, and keep it going.
+Your contacts and your identity live on your phone, so losing the developer doesn't lose your data.

 What's the difference between Lattice and Signal?

-Signal needs the internet.
-Lattice doesn't.
-Signal has voice calls and a billion users.
-Lattice has neither.
+Signal needs the internet and Lattice doesn't.
+Signal has voice calls and a billion users and Lattice has neither.
 Use Signal for daily messaging.
 Use Lattice for the day Signal stops working.
-They're complementary, not competing.
+They sit alongside each other.

 Why not just use SMS in an emergency?

 SMS goes through the cell tower.
-If the tower is down (disaster), if the network is congested (festival), if the government has switched the cell network off (shutdown), or if the recipient is overseas without roaming, SMS doesn't work either.
-Lattice still does because it's phone-to-phone direct.
+If the tower is down, if the network is congested, if the government has switched the cell network off, or if the recipient is overseas without roaming, SMS doesn't work either.
+Lattice still does, because it's phone-to-phone direct.

 Who's behind Lattice?

-It's an open-source project (MPL-2.0), built by an independent developer who'll be named publicly when v1.0 ships.
-We don't take money from advertisers.
-We don't sell data.
-We don't have any.
-We may eventually take grant funding from organisations that fund this kind of work (Open Tech Fund, Sovereign Tech Fund, Mozilla).
-We will not run ads, charge subscriptions, or introduce a "Lattice Pro" tier.
-If you'd like to help, drop a note in our Matrix room.
+One independent developer, named publicly when v1.0 ships.
+The project goes open source (MPL-2.0) when the source opens at v1.0.
+I don't take money from advertisers and I don't sell data, because I don't have any.
+I might eventually take grant funding from the sort of organisations that fund this work (Open Tech Fund, Sovereign Tech Fund, Mozilla).
+I won't run ads, charge a subscription, or bolt on a "Lattice Pro" tier.
+If you'd like to help, drop a note in the Matrix room.

 Is there a cost?

-No. The app is free.
-The source is free.
-There is no premium tier and no plan to add one.
+No. The app is free, the source is free, there's no premium tier and no plan to add one.

 Have you been audited?

-Pre-v1.0 audit is being commissioned with one of Trail of Bits, Cure53, or Latacora.
-Audit reports will be published in full once any unfixed critical issues are fixed.
+A pre-v1.0 audit is being commissioned with one of Trail of Bits, Cure53, or Latacora.
+The reports will be published in full once any unfixed critical issues are fixed.

 I have a security concern.
 Who do I email?

-our Matrix room, encrypted to our published PGP key.
+The Matrix room, encrypted to the published PGP key.
 Disclosure policy.

 What's the deal with Lattice Invites?

-It's how you add someone you can't physically meet.
-You generate a one-time link, send it to them via WhatsApp/SMS/email, then call them on the phone and compare four words on each of your screens.
-The four words are the safety check — they catch any tampering with the link in transit.
+It's how you add someone you can't meet in person.
+You generate a one-time link, send it over WhatsApp or SMS or email, then call them and compare four words on each of your screens.
+The four words are the safety check, and they catch any tampering with the link in transit.
 Full mechanic in WP-02.

 Why do I have to do a "monthly check-in"?

-Because the worst possible time to discover that your Lattice line to your mum is broken is the day you actually need it.
-Once a month is just often enough to keep the lines warm.
-Five seconds of your day; one tap.
-Optional, but recommended.
+Because the worst possible time to find out your Lattice line to your mum is broken is the day you actually need it.
+Once a month is just often enough to keep the line warm.
+Five seconds, one tap.
+Optional, but worth doing.